Table of Contents

 Food is an important part of wellness and preventive care, especially in dogs.
 Of course, the food you give your pets should depend on their age, physical health, breed, skin health, and a number factors that can all influence the body condition of any animal.
 It also depends on their breed.
 Small dogs such as Dachshunds have different needs than a large Great Dane.

 Any foods you give your dog should have key ingredients to sustain its health.
 Be sure to read the reviews.
 Just because a dog food touts wellness doesn’t always mean it will deliver on its promise.
-I recommend Alpha Paw Vitality dog food for pet parents who want to feed their pups high-quality, yet affordable dog food.

 If your fur buddy starts showing signs of eating issues including eating its own poop, you may want to take him the to vet sooner rather than later.
 It could be a sign of a more serious issue.
 Additionally, if you want to switch dog food, you may also need to consult your vet.